-This machine is impeccable at keeping the right temperature.
-Most customers reported that the temperature was maintained exactly how they wanted it, and when I tried it myself, I was baffled by the efficiency.
+This is one of the best tankless models for keeping the right temperature.
+Most customers report that the temperature was maintained exactly how they wanted it.
 The Takagi Heater truly is remarkable.
-One drawback of the Takagi is its loudness.
-Many customers complained of loud noises every time the water was heated, and I have to admit, I thought that the unit was a bit too noisy.
+One drawback of the Takagi is its loudness, and some consumer reports mention loud noises every time the water is heated.

 And the best part?
 There is a one to three-year warranty policy which means that you can be sure that your Takagi Water Heating unit will work for a very long time.
 It’s definitely worth the price.

 The Rheem Heater is one like I’ve never seen before.
-Apart from the fact that the design is entirely compact and deluxe, the overall working power, and heat generated are definitely things that I’ve fallen in love with.
+Apart from the fact that the design is entirely compact and deluxe, the overall working power, and heat generated are definitely things that we’ve fallen in love with.
 For one thing, the Rheem relies on natural gas to heat up the water, with almost zero NOx emissions.
-So this water heater is extremely safe, and will not poison the air with toxic emissions.
-This is certainly one of the best offers in town.
+As a result, this tankless water heater is extremely safe, and will not poison the air with toxic emissions.
+This is certainly one of the best tankless offers in town.

-It is an exceptional choice for those who prefer a lighter model.
+This may be the best tankless water heater option for those who prefer a lighter model.
 This unit weighs only 54 lbs. and is extremely easy to install.
-The Rheem is a great choice for all types of users, as it can heat up to 8.4 gallons of water in one minute, with an average temperature rise of about 35 degrees.
+The Rheem tankless hot water heater is a great choice for all types of users, with a flow rate of up to 8.4 gallons of hot water in one minute at an average temperature rise of about 35 degrees.

 There’s more to the Eccotemp than meets the eye.
-But of course, what meets the eye is enough to convince me that this product is top of the class.
+But of course, even what meets the eye is enough to convince us that this tankless hot water heater is top of the class.
 Let’s start with the design; the Eccotemp uses a sleek black look that looks stunning, even if it is in the middle of your entire house.

 You don’t need to worry about the performance.
 The Eccotemp works wonderfully indoors.
 The Eccotemp has child locking technology, which ensures that your children will not touch the settings, mess it up, or injure themselves in any way.
 This, and the fact that there are zero NOx emissions, makes it the safest and securest heater out there.

-As for the heating power, the Eccotemp can heat up to three gallons in a minute, which might be just a bit lower than most water heaters, but it is definitely worth the try.
+As for the heating power and flow rate, the Eccotemp can heat up to three gallons in a minute, which might be just a bit lower than most tankless water heaters, but it is definitely worth the try.
 The Eccotemp uses a pipe venting system, and the parts and kits may be a bit rare or costly to find, but it is well worth it.

 And as for the weight, the Eccotemp has a weight of just 28 pounds.
 This is the lightest we have seen, and we’re sure that you can agree.
 It also costs nothing more than a regular water heater.